7ep/demo/docs/BDD.md

 You will find this adds two new errors highlighted by the IDE.
 One is that there is currently nothing being returned from returnBook(), and the other is that there is no such enumeration BOOK_RETURNED.
 To fix that:

-1) Add a new entry to LibraryActionResults, BOOK_RETURNED, // successfully returned a book
+1) Add a new entry to LibraryActionResults

+    BOOK_RETURNED, // successfully returned a book

-2) Go back and make the returnBook method return LibraryActionResults.BOOK_RETURNED public LibraryActionResults returnBook(Book myBook, Date returnDate) {
+2) Go back and make the returnBook method return LibraryActionResults.BOOK_RETURNED

+    public LibraryActionResults returnBook(Book myBook, Date returnDate) {
         return LibraryActionResults.BOOK_RETURNED;
     }